Book I

 Chapter Five

-They pushed on, through the thickening crowd.
+They followed their noses to Grish’s, through the thickening crowd.

+Na’la had not realized how many beggars there were.
+Beggar kids.
+Beggar families.
 One old beggar stood out, his clothes the filthiest of all.
-Nala smelled him before she saw him.
+Na’la smelled him before she saw him.
 His wide eyes hugged each item.

 He did not look well.

-“Someone, give him some water,” Nala wanted to say.
-Wasn’t there water at each of these stands?
+“Someone, give him some water,” Na’la wanted to say.
+Wasn’t there water at each of these stands? & yet, she did nothing.
+Na’la had no water, & didn’t want to lay that burden on someone else.

-She was also still a kid, and wished someone would make the decision to be kind, so she could see how to.
+She was also still a kid, & wished someone else would make the decision to be kind, so she could see how to.
+If she was more honest with herself, she would have admitted she was afraid of him, too.

 He took someone’s order, scowling from the stress alone, before turning around to parse apart a long lean loin of beef.

-“Busy!” shouted Gran.
+“It’s busy!” shouted Gran.

-“Yes it is,” said the butcher, wiping his sweaty forehead with his shoulder, before chopping three times.
+The butcher wiped his sweaty forehead with his shoulder, before chopping three times.

 “Hey!”
 Grish shouted when he saw the begger.
 “Hey, get outta here!
 Thief!
 Thief!”

-“No honor,” said Grish.
+“Scum,” grumbled Grish, itching his beard against his shoulder.
 Then he gave one final chop.
 “You want some?”

 “I’m waiting here!” said the next customer in line.

-“Of course you can’t,” Grish said, throwing the next batch of meat on the searing hot grillstone.
+“Pay for what?” grinned Grish, throwing the next batch of meat on the searing hot grillstone.

 She tried to hand it back, holding it in the air for him to take.

-“Enjoy the festival!”
+“Next!”
 Grish shouted, before turning to his irritated customer.
 “Alright, what do you want?”

-Akha gave a grumpy sigh, but Nala’s delight was naked on her face.
+A’kha gave a grumpy sigh, but Na’la’s delight was naked on her face.

 * * * * / * * * *

-Nala saw a singer lose heart, and a farmer find a lucky bone, lying on the ground.
+Na’la saw a singer lose heart, & a farmer find a lucky bone, lying on the ground.
+She watched the old mapwitch for a long time, an old Orcish hag named J’ka.

 Beside the Map Witch’s cart (which she apparently lived out of) was a huge sign that said,